SylviaOne/Repo-hub/README.md

-## What do you call a fish wearing a bowtie?
-Sofishticated.
+## Me and my mates are in a band called Duvet.
+We're a cover band.